Rowdy Tellez Player Props: Brewers vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff is 11th in MLB with a collective 8.9 strikeouts per nine innings.
+- The Giants pitching staff is 11th in the league with a collective nine strikeouts per nine innings.

-- The Giants have a 4.30 team ERA that ranks 17th across all league pitching staffs.
+- The Giants have the 15th-ranked team ERA among all league pitching staffs (4.21).

-- Giants pitchers combine to rank 19th in baseball in home runs allowed (60 total, 1.2 per game).
+- Giants pitchers combine to rank 17th in baseball in home runs surrendered (60 total, 1.2 per game).

-- Alexander will start for the Giants, his first of the season.
+- The Giants are sending Wood (0-0) to make his sixth start of the season.
+He is 0-0 with a 4.05 ERA and 21 strikeouts through 20 2/3 innings pitched.

-- The 33-year-old left-hander has appeared in relief 21 times this season.
+- In his last outing on Sunday against the Miami Marlins, the left-hander tossed 4 1/3 innings, giving up four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.